 - Attend monthly UW BIRCWH scholar meetings to advance women’s health research core competencies

 - Present research progress at semi-annual UW BIRCWH Interdisciplinary Advisory Committee meetings

-- Attend/present at national scientific meetings in scholar area of research
+- Attend/present at national scientific meetings in scholarly area of research

 - Attend/present at annual NIH BIRCWH Meeting

-- Adhere to Responsible Conduct of Research (RCR) plan
+- Adhere to the Responsible Conduct of Research (RCR) plan

 For additional information on the UW BIRCWH program, please contact Terry Little at email@example.com.